makwaijun/personalwebpagev2/content/blog/Post73.md

 draft: true
 ---

 As a (temporary) closure to the series of posts on education, I had read up on Kurt Hahn.
 Who coincindentally, was also a founder of the high school that I went to.

 Up until now, I had no clear view of what a great "educator" meant.
 Its a little more relatable in other fields.
-A great Scientist; a great Chef;
+A great Scientist; a great Chef for instance.
+But what does it mean to be a great educator?
+The number of students?
+The impact - both personal and academic?

 Some further questions to ponder over: